What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 In addition, the ball itself has a significant infusion of carbon fiber, which is among the strongest materials on earth and gives this ball its great durability.
 The gas mask also contains carbon fiber, which ensures the ball crushes through the pins as it makes its way through.

 You will be happy to know that the manufacturer gives a three-year warranty.
 When using it, expect to have some medium flare potential originating from the core.
-The colors in the range are white, blue and pink, so you can go with whatever you fancy.
+The colors in the range are white, blue, and pink, so you can go with whatever you fancy.

-What we like
+What we like about the Hammer Special Effect

 • Has an impressive backend